martinmueller1104/d3m.github.io/_posts/2026-07-27-matglobe-workshop.md

 date: 2026-07-27
 ---

-Matplus GmbH is developing the materials database "MatGlobe EDU" tailored for use in education.
-In contrast to the typical 'bottom-up' approach to teaching materials science, which starts with atomic-level concepts such as crystal structures, phase diagrams and dislocation theory, this new database follows Michael Ashby’s 'top-down' design philosophy.
-It starts with compelling engineering challenges and then lets students select, analyse and model materials to solve them.
+🚀 Rethinking how we teach materials science

+For decades, materials science education has largely followed a bottom-up approach: starting with crystal structures, phase diagrams, and dislocation theory before eventually arriving at engineering applications.

+But what if we reversed the process?

+This is exactly the idea behind MatGlobe EDU, the educational materials database currently being developed by Matplus GmbH.
+Inspired by Michael Ashby’s top-down design philosophy, students begin with a real engineering challenge and then identify, evaluate, and model suitable materials to solve it.
+This approach connects theory directly with practical decision-making from the very beginning.

-We are early adopters when it comes to integrating this database into teaching and developing educational formats and case studies.
-As part of this effort, we were invited to a workshop where we discussed the current status of the database and the associated wiki with other early adopters and further developed the roadmap for integrating it into teaching.
+I’m excited that we are among the early adopters working with MatGlobe EDU to develop new teaching formats and case studies.

+Last week, we had the opportunity to participate in a workshop with other early adopters and the Matplus team.
+Together, we discussed the current state of the database and its accompanying wiki, shared experiences, and contributed to shaping the roadmap for its integration into university teaching.